 The responsibility for implementing the Individual Support Plan (ISP) is shared among all members of the person-centered planning team.
 The beneficiary directs the planning process to the extent he/she desires and strives to reach the goals identified in the ISP.
-Other team members are responsible to the extent identified in the ISP.

-Service providers are responsible for:
+Service providers are responsible for

-- a. developing intervention strategies and monitoring progress at the service delivery level; - b. ensuring that staff are appropriately qualified and trained to deliver the interventions necessary to support the accomplishment of goals; and - c. for clinical supervision of staff.
+- a. developing intervention strategies and monitoring progress at the service delivery level; - b.
+The service provider ensures that staff are appropriately qualified and trained to deliver the interventions necessary to support the accomplishment of goals; and - c.
+The provider is also responsible for clinical supervision of staff.